Internships are a great way to explore career options while developing your skills through hands-on experience with social-impact organizations.

 Use the resources you already have

-If you’re in school, you probably have access to a career assistance center.
-Career assistance centers are helpful because their entire purpose is to help students find—and land—an internship.
+If you’re in school, you probably have access to a career center.
+Career centers are helpful because their entire purpose is to help students find—and land—jobs and internships.
 Career services typically:

 - Work directly with employers to match students with internship and job openings that best suit them.